 2. NoCry Professional Knee Pads

 The Professional Knee Pads from NoCry are smartly designed, rugged, comfortable, and reasonably priced.

 These safety kneepads are multifunctional and can be used for flooring, roofing, gardening, concrete work, welding, and other construction work.

 They stay in place – buckles are easy to adjust for a secure and comfortable fit.
-We like that they come with quick release clips, making them easy to put on and take off.
+We like that they come with quick-release clips, making them easy to put on and take off.

-Unlike others, the fastening system is cleverly designed to secure the straps behind your knee in an X-shaped pattern, which a lot more efficient than the basic Velcro method.
+Unlike others, the fastening system is cleverly designed to secure the straps behind your knee in an X-shaped pattern, which is a lot more efficient than the basic Velcro method.

 Built with EVA foam padding and extra-thick soft gel core, they’re designed to cushion your knees and provide maximum comfort and protection when kneeling on hard surfaces.

 The brand put the kneepads on an extreme heavy-dutty test and the results were fantastic.